 Consideration should also be given to those whose HIV risk may be elevated as a result of engaging within a higher-risk sexual network.
 Individuals may be at elevated risk of HIV acquisition when engaging in condomless sex with partners from a population group or country with high HIV prevalence.
 In addition, an individual may have an elevated HIV risk as a result of condomless sex with partners who fit the criteria of 'high risk of HIV' as detailed above.

-4.2.7 Risk assessment (Table 4.2.2 and proforma).
-See Appendix 2
+5.2.7 Risk assessment (Table 5.2.2, proforma and Appendix 2)